Every Outfit Selena Gomez Has Worn in New York This Week

 The L.A.
 Does New York Ensemble: Not even a celebrity can resist the siren call of the J.W.
 Anderson Pierce bag … or the rainbow-stripe trend.

-The Perfect Sleeve: In the current sleeve landscape (balloon, bishop, leg o’mutton) a statement sleeve that isn’t overwhelming or distracting is what 2017 has been searching for.
+The perfect sleeve: In the current sleeve landscape (balloon, bishop, leg o’mutton) a statement sleeve that isn’t overwhelming or distracting is what 2017 has been searching for.

 The Flattering Dress in an Impossible Color: Selena Gomez is probably the only person who could wear not one, but two orange statement pieces in one week.